pkgxdev/pkgx/README.md

 convenience too, like `GITHUB_SLUG` (extracted from your `git remote`) which can be surprisingly useful to automation scripts.

-These variables are also available to tea Scripts.
+These variables are also available to “tea Scripts”.

 > Our shell magic controls this feature, if you don’t want to add our
 > one-liner to your shell rc then you can just `tea sh` in your project
 > directory to get the same effect—albeit more laboriously.
+>
+> Or you can run tools directly with eg. `tea foo`

 &nbsp;